-The 2013-2014 LTIP generally follows the 2012-2013 LTIP, with an overall performance goal of two-year average operating income9, which must be met for each executive officer's long-term incentive award opportunity to be funded at the maximum level.
+The 2014-2015 LTIP generally follows the 2013-2014 LTIP, with an overall performance goal of two-year average operating income9, which must be met for each executive officer's long-term incentive award opportunity to be funded at the maximum level.
 The two-year operating income goal was designed to challenge management to improve operating results year over year, but were set at levels which would be reasonably likely to be met, based on expected performance.
 The maximum award that can be earned by Mr. Simon is four times his base salary, by Messrs.
-Lamel and Carroll is three times his base salary and by Ms. Faltischek and Mr. Speiller is two and half times his or her base salary.
+Carroll and Smith is three times his base salary and by Ms. Faltischek is two and half times her base salary.
 The maximum awards may be reduced, but not increased, by the Compensation Committee based on such factors as they may determine in their discretion, as described below.
 Such awards may be paid in cash and/or full value shares at the discretion of the Compensation Committee.
 At the end of the performance period, the Compensation Committee will evaluate whether the Company achieved the operating income goal.
 As we have not completed the performance period, individual payments with respect to performance-based incentive awards have not yet been determined or authorized for our executive officers under this plan.